 On this section of the V&A's Exhibition Road frontage a stone screen wall was erected by Aston Webb in 1909 to mask the original boiler house yard beyond.
 Starting in about 1991 there were various attempts to develop the disused boiler house site to provide more exhibition space and a courtyard with an entrance through this screen.

 The work was finally done and opened to the public in 2017.
 A stone on the east side of the courtyard reads "Her Royal Highness the Duchess of Cambridge opened this Exhibition Road Gallery courtyard and entrance hall, 29 June 2017."
 And a shiny steel plaque on the south side reads "The Sackler Courtyard - Constructed in 2017 with a gift from: The Dr Mortimer and Theresa Sackler Foundation, Ilene Sackler Lefcourt, Kathe A. Sacker MD, Samantha Sackler Hunt, Mortimer D. A. Sackler, Marissa T. Sackler, Sophia Sackler Dalrymple, Michael D. Sacker."
-We learnt at the Standard that those are the 7 children of Mortimer and Theresa, and also that the source of their wealth seems to be tied up with America’s opioid crisis.
+We learnt at the Standard that those are the 7 children of Mortimer and Theresa, and also that the source of their wealth is tied up with America’s opioid crisis.

 2019: Diamond Geezer pointed out how extensive has been the Sackler penetration of London's cultural scene.